 - Which programs and services can be replicated in a virtual environment?

-I will be discussing more about this topic in a free webinar on Wednesday, June 24th at 11:30 am CT / 12:30 pm ET.
-Jonathan Panter, Chief Financial Officer at the YMCA of Metropolitan Chattanooga, will join me and we’ll share how community-based organizations can develop a safe approach to reopening and leverage technology for more effective facility management.
-The discussion will include:
+I discussed more about this topic in free webinar with Jonathan Panter, Chief Financial Officer at the YMCA of Metropolitan Chattanooga.
+We shared how community-based organizations can develop a safe approach to reopening and leverage technology for more effective facility management.
+The discussion includes:

 - A review of reopening approaches across the U.S. along with best practices and tips from member-based organizations that have opened recently.